moov-io/paygate/docs/ach.md

 -----END RSA PRIVATE KEY-----
 ```

+#### Force Merge and Upload of ACH files

+Paygate supports an admin endpoints (`POST :9092/files/upload`) to manually trigger merging of Transfers into ACH files for upload to their origin Financial Institution.
+Monitor the logs to check for errors and what actions were performed.

 ### Returned ACH Files

 Returned ACH files are downloaded via SFTP by paygate and processed.
 Each file is expected to have an [Addenda99](https://godoc.org/github.com/moov-io/ach#Addenda99) ACH record containing a return code.
 This return code is used sometimes to update the Depository status.
 Transfers are always marked as `reclaimed` upon their return being processed.